 Currently, there are NO Standards for agencies working with those recovered!

 "100,000 Children in the US are Trafficked for SEX!"Click here

 Our 2018 Stop Human Trafficking

 Initiative was for 1st Responders

-Ms. Martina Ondrackova Martina has assisted the UGRR Quilt Code Museum's Stop Human Trafficking 2014 Inititive of in developing the "Freedom Sounds Newsletter" for First Responders and workers fighting Human Trafficking.
+Ms. Martina Ondrackova-Kemp Martina has assisted the UGRR Quilt Code Museum's Stop Human Trafficking 2014 Inititive of in developed the "Freedom Sounds Newsletter" for First Responders and workers fighting Human Trafficking.